Lord Nelson Hotel (Halifax, Nova Scotia): History

 On Friday, October 21, 1927, construction on the Lord Nelson Hotel began at the corner of Spring Garden Road and South Park Street, on the old Dwyer property.
 The turning of the first sod was done by Mayor Kenny of Halifax, who was supported by a group of friends and well-wishers.
 The Lord Nelson Hotel opened for business on October 23, 1928.
 The hotel has changed hands over the years and is now privately owned.

 The task of supervising the construction was assumed by O.C.
 Gross, architect, with construction carried out by H.L.
 Stevens & Co. of New York and Toronto, for Canadian Pacific Railways, which had already constructed a chain of hotels in the Annapolis Valley for its subsidiary, the Dominion Atlantic Railway.
 The Stevens company had building experience in frosty winter weather and at night heated the building area that had just been completed with small stoves, which kept the frost from getting into the finished walls.
 The building has a reinforced concrete foundation, topped with a course of granite to support the brick walls.

-The hotels closest in style to the Lord Nelson Hotel at the time of construction was the Van Curler Hotel at Schenectady, New York, which was built for the General Electric Company, and the Newfoundland Hotel, in St. John's, Newfoundland.
+The hotels closest in style to the Lord Nelson Hotel at the time of construction was the Van Curler Hotel in Schenectady, New York, which was built for the General Electric Company, and the Newfoundland Hotel, in St. John's, Newfoundland built for the Newfoundland Railway.
 The walls of the Lord Nelson are of bluenose brick with ornate frame and Nova Scotia trip, with the concrete framework being covered in by brick.
 The aim of the construction was to use local materials and to award contracts locally.
 As much as possible, materials available in Nova Scotia were used although some had to be imported.